Skip to content

 Lay-off notice

-There is no reporting obligation if the employer does not have an obligation to pay wages to the employee for the entire lay-off period due to other absence from work.
+There is no obligation to report if the employer does not have an obligation to pay wages to the employee during the whole lay-off period due to absence from work.

 What to do if you are laid off?